Historical Football Kits

 Founder member of the Scottish Football League 1890.
 Withdrew 1892.

-Founder member of the reformed Scottish Division Two 1921.
-Lost place when the Scottish Third Division was scrapped in 1926.
+Founder member of the reconstituted Scottish Division Two 1921.
+Joined the Scottish Alliance after the Scottish Third Division was abandoned in 1926.

 Kit History